Mid Wales Hospital

 Last Known Condition: Derelict.

 The first time I visited the Mid-Wales Hospital, I set out early, arriving a little before noon.
-It was Winter and patches of snow still clung to the shadows and the peaks of the mountains above and around were clothed in dazzling white.
-As I walked towards the 1950s college of nursing I expected to encounter builders or security guards but the place had an eerie stillness about it.
-Aside from the houses on the road and a small part of the workshop block which was being used as an industrial unit there was no-one on site and no-one came to question my presence.
+It was Winter and patches of snow still clung to the shadows.
+As I walked towards the hospital buildings I expected to encounter builders or security guards but the place had an eerie stillness about it: aside from the houses on the road and a small part of the workshop block which was being used as an industrial unit there was no-one on site and no-one came to question my presence.

-Navigating the vast complex was made difficult by the absence of large sections of corridor, demolished as part of the abortive business park conversion.
-Inside the buildings water ingress following the removal of slates from the roof has caused rapid decay: suspended ceilings have collapsed sodden under the weight of water and the pitch pine floors have bowed and swollen, forcing boards up and outwards.
-The wards themselves are largely empty but here and there are surprising traces of their former use such as a piano, a broken doll, handwritten notices, patient artworks and even a prosthetic leg.
+Navigating the vast complex was made difficult by the absence of large sections of corridor, demolished as part of the failed business park conversion.
+Inside the buildings water ingress has caused rapid decay: suspended ceilings have collapsed sodden under the weight of water and the pitch pine floors have bowed and swollen, forcing boards upwards and outwards.
+The wards are largely empty, but here and there are surprising traces of their former use - Edwardian furniture, a piano, a broken doll, patient artworks and even a prosthetic leg.

-The Brecon and Radnor Counties Joint Lunatic Asylum was opened amid public ceremony on 18th March, 1903 by the Rt Hon.
+The Brecon and Radnor Counties Joint Lunatic Asylum was originally opened with a public ceremony on 18th March, 1903 by the Rt Hon.
 Lord Glanusk who said of it "everything has been done that human ingenuity could devise for the happiness and safety of the inmates, and under the blessing of God, for their speedy restoration to health."
-The complex, designed by Messrs Giles, Gough and Trollope of London had cost £126,000 to build and included wards, kitchens, workshops "in which the patients [were] encouraged to spend their time profitably", a tailor, bakery, shoe-maker and printing shops as well as 8 acres of market gardens and its own electricity and water works.
+The buildings, designed by Messrs Giles, Gough and Trollope of London had cost £126,000 and included wards, kitchens, workshops "in which the patients [were] encouraged to spend their time profitably", a tailor, bakery, shoe-maker and printing shops as well as 8 acres of market gardens and private electricity and water works.

 Concise Bibliography - Home